Colectiv nightclub fire: Fire

-About an hour and a half before midnight, the club was engulfed in flames because of a spark set off by pyrotechnics.
+At about 10:30 pm, the club was engulfed in flames because of a spark set off by pyrotechnics.
 Some witnesses said there was an explosion, but this was disputed and later dismissed by other sources.
 The club's ceiling was supported by pillars, which were coated with a flammable soundproofing foam.
 Soon after the pyrotechnics began, the foam on one of the pillars was ignited.
 The fire spread rapidly to the ceiling, eventually causing it to collapse.
 Media reported that club-goers initially thought the flames were part of the show and did not immediately react.
 When the ceiling caught fire, the approximately 200 to 400 people in the club panicked and rushed to the only working exit door at the venue, creating a stampede.
 The two-part door was only half opened, thus too narrow, so people climbed on top of each other in order to get out.
 Many of the casualties suffered from leg injuries after being trampled.
 A witness said terrified concert-goers had to break down the other half of the door to escape, but many people had already suffered burns, or were in respiratory distress.
 People also smashed windows in order to escape.

 The first to arrive on the scene were nurses and doctors from nearby Bucur Maternity Hospital who were on duty that Friday night.
 They heard the screams of the injured and went out to the street in robes and slippers to provide first aid.
 The first 112 call came at 10:32 pm, and the first emergency service arrived 11 minutes after the call.
 The State Secretary at the Ministry of Health, Raed Arafat, and deputy Prime Minister Gabriel Oprea arrived at the scene late in the night.

 Survivors were rushed to hospitals in ambulances and some were driven by neighbors, passers-by, and a few taxis.
 Others were treated at a field hospital set up at the scene.
 A code red was declared, with off-duty doctors and nurses at nearby hospitals being called in to help deal with the emergency.
 Some of the unconscious were resuscitated by the light from fire trucks' headlights.
 Intervention crews worked with 75 special vehicles of the Inspectorate for Emergency Situations, including 11 with water and foam, and 57 SMURD trucks and ambulances.
 Around 500 emergency services personnel were mobilised – firefighters, gendarmes, police, and medical crews.
 Nearby residents housed concert-goers with less serious injuries overnight.